davidgaulin/tmp-ircc-openshift-amq-broker-address/README.md

-# tmp-ircc-openshift-amq-broker-address
+# Introduction
-TEmporary repo for testing purpose
+This repo would contain all the Address for AMQ Broker